ibkernel/custom-record-grep/README.md

 ## Implementation detail

-Go check out my [blog](https://cwayne.github.io/2017/03/23/crgrep/ "blog") for implementation details and the lesson I learned from the journey.
+Go check out my [blog](https://cwayne.github.io/2017/03/23/crgrep/ "blog") for implementation details and the lesson I learned on the journey.

 ## Credit